 Table of Contents

-What is a Preferred Deal?
+What Is a Preferred Deal?

-A Preferred Deal is an agreement between a publisher and a buyer to provide preferential access to the publisher’s inventory before it is auctioned in the open market.
+A preferred deal is an agreement between a publisher and a buyer to provide preferential access to the publisher’s inventory before it is auctioned in the open market.
 The preferential access is provided in exchange for a fixed CPM.

-Please keep in mind that the access is ‘preferential’ which means that you will give the first opportunity of buying your inventory to a specific advertiser but it is not guaranteed that the buyer will always be ready to buy it.
+Please keep in mind that the access is ‘preferential’, which means that you will give the first opportunity of buying your inventory to a specific advertiser, but it is not guaranteed that the buyer will always be ready to buy it.
 This is why a preferred deal is also called programmatic non-guaranteed.

 - Fixed CPM: In preferred deals, you get the promise of a fixed CPM from the buyer in exchange for providing the first look advantage.

-- Price Control: The unpredictability of prices is way less in preferred deals when compared to the open market auction.
+- Price Control: The unpredictability of prices is way less in preferred deals compared to the open market auction.
 Due to this, you have more control over the price of your inventory with preferred deals.

 Preferred deals also have many advantages for advertisers as well, including: